logo

 Implementation of Security Plan

 Once high level authorisation is given, specifications, drawings, contract documentation and tender documentation are produced and the Client's Engineer for the installation appointed.
 Suitable suppliers are invited to tender.
-Tender appraisal is carried out followed by the award of contract.
-Installation proceeds to final acceptance after which suitable maintenance contracts are put in place.
+Tender appraisal, preferrably based on costs, capability and experience over several years, is carried out followed by the award of contract.
+Installation then proceeds to acceptance testing and handover, after which a suitable maintenance contracts can be put in place.

 Top of page